Data Item (Variable) Declaration

 Data item | Variable

 A variable is a name used to hold the value for processing in the program.
 It is also called as a data item.
 It should be declared in the DATA DIVISION of the program.
-The variables are divided into three types based on their declaration, and those are -
+The variables are divided into three types and those are -

-• Individual variable - An individual variable is declared individually but neither under a group variable nor as a group variable.
+• Individual variable - An individual variable is declared individually but not under a group variable or as a group variable.
 It always has the picture clause during its declaration.

 • Group variable - A Group variable is declared without the picture clause and has elementary variables declared under it.
 It does not have a picture clause.